One schema.

 Definitions

-We currently define two main lexicons that cover the core building blocks of long-form platforms: where content lives, and what it contains.
+We currently define three main lexicons that cover the core building blocks of long-form platforms: where content lives, what it contains, and how users connect with publications.

 urlstring:urirequired